TRIQS/dft_tools/doc/guide/conv_vasp.rst

 *  **CORR** (True/False): Determines if shell is correlated or not.
 At least one shell has to be correlated.
 Default is True.
+*  **SORT** (integer): Overrides the default detection of ion sorts by supplying an integer.
+Default is `None`, for which the default behavior is retained.
 *  **TRANSFORM** (matrix): local transformation matrix applied to all states in the projector shell.
 The matrix is defined by a (multiline) block of floats, with each line corresponding to a row.
 The number of columns